CenturionAU/space-marine-2-default-other/README.md

 # README.md
 ## Client-side SSL Modification of Space Marine 2 PVE
-All rights to Space Marine 2's developer, Saber Interactive, I am simply modifying the .sso files according to my preferences.
+All rights to Space Marine 2's developer, Saber Interactive.
+I am simply modifying the .sso files according to my preferences.

 Modification of local files is not supported by Saber Interactive and doing so comes at one's own risk.

+---

 ### Initial Repo Creation
 This repo was created from the base files within default_other.pak of Space Marine 2's local files.